When renewing your registration, you will have the following options:

 Taking a leave during 2020?
-Find check out the most economical option using the decision chart below.
+Find out the most economical option by using the decision chart below.

 If you currently hold practising or non-practising registration, you may choose to complete the non-practising registration renewal form.
 Remember that non-practising registration means you are not able to practise as an LPN in B.C.
 You will still receive BCCNP's monthly newsletter and be able to attend the Annual General Meeting.

 Are you currently non-practising but are planning to return to LPN practice?
 You’ll need to reinstate your practising registration first.
 Check out the options below under “returning to practice.”

 Not renewing or letting your registration lapse is also an option, particularly if you are retiring or before December 31, 2019 or don’t plan to practice in 2020.